Global anthropogenic temperature change

 implies that the climate system is far more sensitive to small variations in

-discuss the effect of solar u/v on biogeochemical cycles as an accelerant to
+effect of solar u/v on biogeochemical cycles as an accelerant to CO2, in this way CO2 would perhaps be expected to follow natural warming

-complex atmospheric chemistry and biogeochemistry solar amplification models
+atmospheric chemistry and biogeochemistry solar amplification models are

 For